NeKzor/autorender/README.md

     - Figure out a way to deploy to GPU instances (use DepotDownloader?)
     - Remove Steam client
   - Clean up some anti-patterns, code duplications etc.
+- Leaderboard wishlist
+  - Set filename in Content-Disposition for demos
+  - Add endpoint for setting autorender videos
 - SAR wishlist
   - ~~Remove unnecessary watermark~~
   - Sandbox commands like in 1.0